Infineon/http-server/README.md

   * [Connectivity Utilities Library](https://github.com/cypresssemiconductorco/connectivity-utilities/releases/tag/latest-v3.X)

 ## Quick Start
-This library is supported on both AnyCloud and Mbed OS frameworks.
+This library is supported on both ModusToolbox&trade; and Mbed OS frameworks.
 The section below provides information on how to build the library in those framework.

-### AnyCloud
+### ModusToolbox&trade;
 - A set of pre-defined configuration files have been bundled with the wifi-mw-core library for FreeRTOS, lwIP, and mbed TLS.
 Review the configuration and make the required adjustments.
 See the "Quick Start" section in [README.md](https://github.com/cypresssemiconductorco/wifi-mw-core/blob/master/README.md).
 - Define following COMPONENTS in the application's makefile for the HTTP Server Library.
 For additional information, see the "Quick Start" section in [README.md](https://github.com/cypresssemiconductorco/wifi-mw-core/blob/master/README.md).
   ```